 Courthouse and Jailhouse Rock

 These land formations in the Platte River Valley were two of the first that pioneers would see on their journey west, so many noted them in their journals.
-They are located two miles south of Bridgeport, Nebraska, on Route 88 near the Bridgeport Golf Course
+They are located two miles south of Bridgeport, Nebraska, on Route 88 near the Courthouse and Jail Rock Golf Course.

 This tall monument made a strong impression on many pioneers.
 In fact, many people consider it the most famous landmark on the Oregon Trail.
 It stood toward the end of the prairielands, marking the transition into more rugged terrain.
 Pioneers probably saw it both as a welcoming symbol beckoning them west, and as a warning that their journey would soon become more treacherous.
 It fascinated many pioneers and surveyors, who sketched it and wrote about it extensively.
 Today, it stands at 325 feet from top to bottom.
 Take a guided tour of this majestic monument to learn more about pioneer times, or just hike around it yourself.